The first view of Germany was a confusion of woods and sparse villages.

 On Hannover station.

 I stood on the long platform, as new hordes of train travellers started to join me, pouring up from the stairwells.

-The platform was high up, above the dark city: I looked out at a huge domed church glaring back at me, and thought: I guess I have to wait for the next train then.
+The platform was high up, above the dark city: I looked out at a huge domed church glaring back at me, and thought that I guess I had to wait for the next train then.
 The train I had so cleverly planned for us to catch, to come in, while Passepartout was ferried – slower or faster, who cared now? – to Berlin, off down the line.

 I sat on the bags for a bit.
 Looking at my feet, despondent.

 Eventually I reached down into one of the bags on the floor, and pulled out an old creased manila envelope I knew I had in there.